 South Africa’s scandal-hit President Jacob Zuma faced a no-confidence vote in parliament Thursday, with the main opposition party calling on ruling ANC lawmakers to vote him out of office.

-“To put it plainly, we can choose Jacob Zuma, or we can choose South Africa,” Mmusi Maimane, leader of the Democratic Alliance (DA) opposition party, told parliament during a fiery debate.
+“To put it plainly, we can choose Jacob Zuma, or we can choose South Africa,” Mmusi Maimane, leader of the Democratic Alliance opposition party, told parliament.

 “Many of you have been speaking out against him in recent weeks… I know that there are men and women in these ANC benches who want to do the right thing.”

-But Zuma, 74, who came to power in 2009, retains strong loyalty among ANC (Africa National Congress) lawmakers and many party members.
+But Zuma, 74, who came to power in 2009, retains strong loyalty among ANC (Africa National Congress) lawmakers and many party activists, particularly in rural areas.

 The no-confidence vote will be the third in under a year, with the first two easily defeated by the ANC’s majority in parliament.